St. Louis Brain Injury Attorney

 - That the breach directly caused the brain injury

-- That the injury victim suffered damages as a result of the brain injury
+- That the injury victim suffered damages as a result of the traumatic brain injury

 Once the evidence clearly proves liability, the person at fault for the injury owes compensation for damages, typically paid through their insurance company.